What Size Truck Do I Need To Pull A Travel Trailer?

 Of course, there is more to an effective tow vehicle than just the pickup truck’s maximum towing capacity.

-Other special features and options will play into how the truck performs on the road while under load.
+Other unique features and options will play into how the truck performs on the road while under load.

 You usually see them in “Tow Packages” that are associated with a particular make and model’s trim level.